 A dampened pressing cloth can help in manipulating fabric better in areas like armholes with curved seams and hems.
 But this also has to be tested with a scrap fabric piece first.

 PRESSING POINT 9

-Fabric with pile like velvet, suede etc and wool cannot be touched with an iron unless you want to destroy them.
+Fabric with a pile like velvet, suede etc and fur cannot be touched with an iron unless you want to destroy them.
 They should be steamed instead of pressed.
-For fabric like wool a pressing cloth is a necessity.
+For fabric like these a pressing cloth is a necessity.
 Never ever use the iron directly onto these clothes if you donot want to destroy them.
-Using steam instead of pressing to make these type of clothes pliable.
+Use steam instead of pressing to make these type of clothes pliable.